Gedewon/Coding-Challenges/README.md

 This repo shows my solutions in TypeScript with the code style strictly follows the [Google Typescript](https://google.github.io/styleguide/tsguide.html) Style Guide.
-Please feel free to reference and STAR to support this repo, thank you!
+Please feel free to reference or contribute to the repo and STAR to support this repo, thank you!

 ## /Folder-structure